stanford-rc/globus.stanford.edu/cloud.md

 # Box

-{% include info-box.html
-   icon="biohazard"
-   header="Medicine Box Unavailable"
+Although Stanford's subscription does support the Box connector, University IT does not provide Box storage as a service.

-   content="Stanford's Globus subscription has not gone through the necessary Security & Privacy reviews for access to High Risk data, so access to Medicine Box is blocked."
+The School of Medicine does offer a Box instance—known as "Medicine Box"—but Stanford's Globus subscription has not gone through the necessary Security & Privacy reviews for access to High Risk data, so access to Medicine Box is blocked.
-%}

-**The Stanford Box service was retired** on February 28, 2023.
-At that time, Globus for Box stopped working.
-It is no longer possible to access Box through Stanford's Globus subscription.

-This collection previously gave you access to your Box files, as well as to folders which have been shared with you.

-Globus does not copy any custom metadata or permissions from files it downloads.
-Uploaded items will inherit the permissions of the parent folder.

-When uploading, Globus will respect the permissions set on the destination; if you do not have write permission, uploads will fail with a "Permission Denied" error.

 # Ceph